syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Dragging scenarios

-The SfDataGrid performs drag and drop operations with both data rows and groups by the following scenarios:
+The data grid performs drag-and-drop operations with both data rows and groups as in the following scenarios:

- * Records can be reordered to any position with auto scrolling.
+ * Records can be reordered to any position with autoscrolling.
- * Groups position can be reordered using dragging and dropping.
+ * Group position can be reordered using drag and drop.
 But no groups can be added inside other groups.
- * Data rows can be reordered within the same group or into other groups as well.
+ * Data rows can be reordered within the same group or into other groups, as well.

 N> Reordering changes are made only in the [SfDataGrid.View](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~View.html), and not in the underlying data.
-Thus the changes will be reverted when performing sorting, grouping, or any other operation refreshing the view.
-Reordering changes in the underlying data can be achieved by handling `QueryRowDragging` event in the sample side as explained below in [Reordering underlying data](# Reordering underlying data ).
+Thus, the changes will be reverted when performing sorting, grouping, or any other operation refreshing the view.
+Reordering changes in the underlying data can be achieved by handling a `QueryRowDragging` event in the sample side as explained below in [Reordering underlying data](# Reordering underlying data ).

-N> Now you can drag and drop the grid rows using mouse in UWP (Desktop) platform.
+N> Now you can drag and drop the grid rows using your mouse in the UWP (Desktop) platform.

-## Row drag and drop template
+## Row drag-and-drop template

-The SfDataGrid allows loading a desired content when performing row drag and drop operations using the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowDragDropTemplate.html).
+The data grid allows you to load desired content when performing row drag-and-drop operations using the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowDragDropTemplate.html).
 The template can be defined either in code or XAML.

 ## Default template

-Default template will be loaded, if template is not explicitly assigned for row drag and drop operations.
+The default template will be loaded if another template is not explicitly assigned for row drag-and-drop operations.

 ![](SfDataGrid_images/RowDragAndDropDefaultTemplate.png)

-## Customizing row drag and drop template
+## Customizing row drag-and-drop template

-Any type of custom view can be loaded inside the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowDragDropTemplate.html) based on the requirement of application.
+Any type of custom view can be loaded inside the [SfDataGrid.RowDragDropTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowDragDropTemplate.html).

-Refer to the following code example that shows how to load row like view in template:
+Refer to the following code example that shows how to load a view in a template:

 {% tabs %}